therealtimex/aci/README.md

   - Activate virtual env: `poetry shell`
     - We use docker and docker compose to run components in a container, so using a virtual env is more for development purposes.
 (IDE, pytest, dev dependencies, etc.)
   - Install dependencies: `poetry install`
-  - Set up `.env` file according to `.env.example`, these should be parameters for testing and loaded from env variables in docker compose instead of being loaded by the app server directly
+  - Set up `.env` file according to `.env.example`, it's for running locally and pytest only
   - Coding style
     - all the following tools are part of `pyproject.toml` dev dependencies, and are automatically installed when running `poetry install`
     - use `black` to format the code